Pagure/pagure/doc/usage/project_settings.rst

 `Activate always merge`
 ------------------------

-This boolean enables or disables always making a merge commit when merging a pull-request.
+This Boolean enables or disables always making a merge commit when merging a pull-request.

 When merging a pull-request in pagure there are three states: